Ultralesson/quality-repo-insights/README.md

 ## Approach

-1. **Repository Traversal**: The `RepoTraverser` class ignores files and directories specified in `ignore_patterns` and returns the folder structure with relevant details.
+1. **Repository Traversal**: The `traverser` class ignores files and directories specified in `ignore_patterns` and returns the folder structure with relevant details.
 It includes:
-   - `folder_structure`: A dictionary with folders as keys and file names, chunks, and embeddings as values.
+   -  A dictionary with folders as keys and file names, chunks, and embeddings as values.
    - **Chunking & Embeddings**: Utilizes CodeBERT for generating embeddings and chunking code files.